HanWenfang/syncless/README.txt

 * !!
 SUXX: libevent doesn't let us register multiple event handlers for the same event (at least not with epoll -- would it work with select?) libev is incomplete: no evbuffer or evdns
+* !!
+SUXX: why can't we connect() with O_NONBLOCK at a very high rate (just as with normal sockets?)

 __EOF__